adarshaacharya/portfolio-v2/content/posts/02-exploring-redux-toolkit/index.md

 That's it ! 👋

-Tbh, Redux toolkit seems little bit confusing at first but once you get hands on it it will reducer lot of boiler plate in application.
+Tbh, Redux toolkit seems a little bit confusing at first but once you get hands on it it will reduce a lot of boiler plate in your application.